 It’s difficult to know exactly which peripheral from which brand is sold the most worldwide but from the Best Sellers category, we can gather information about which peripherals are sold the most.

-When gaming mice are concerned, if we exclude the cheap mice that are widely used such as Redragon M601 and others, the most sold Mice are Razer Deathadder Elite, Corsair M65 Pro, Razer Naga Hex V2 and SteelSeries Sensei 310.
-In keyboard category, we have Corsair K70 LUX RGB, Corsair Strafe RGB, Razer Black widow Chroma V2 and Logitech G810.
+When gaming mice are concerned, if we exclude the cheap mice that are widely used such as Redragon M601 and others, the most sold Mice are Razer Deathadder Elite, Corsair M65 Pro, Razer Naga Hex V2, and SteelSeries Sensei 310.
+In the keyboard category, we have Corsair K70 LUX RGB, Corsair Strafe RGB, Razer Black widow Chroma V2, and Logitech G810.

 Check out:- Comparison between Corsair K70 vs Logitech G810.

-In headsets category, HyperX Cloud II, SteelSeries Arctis 5 RGB and Corsair VOID Pro RGB are the most popular headsets while in mouse pads category SteelSeries, Corsair and Razer dominate the industry.
+In the headsets category, HyperX Cloud II, SteelSeries Arctis 5 RGB and Corsair VOID Pro RGB are the most popular headsets while in the mouse pads category SteelSeries, Corsair, and Razer dominate the industry.